pjotrp/bioruby-table/README.md

     bio-table --merge table1.csv table2.csv
 ```

-all rownames will be matched (i.e. the input table order do not need
+all rownames will be matched (i.e. the input table does not need
 to be sorted).
 For non-matching rownames the fields will be filled
 with NA's, unless you add a filter, e.g.